Ephantus-Wambui/Simple-user-registraton-and-display-using-ejs-mongoose-express-and-mongodB/README.md

-# usersDB
+# Simple user registration using ejs, express, mongoose and mongodB

-Simple user registration using ejs, express and mongoDB.
+Simple user registration using ejs, express, mongoose and mongoDB.

 User data display using ejs.